bodasadallah/blog/scribbles/index.md

 ## Masked RCNN

 ### why pyramid network

 - we want to have good semantic understanding but in high resolution
 - it's so computationally expensive
 - we use it as a backbone for FasterRCNN

   - question? how do we use it as a backbone?

 - The main idea is that they seprated the mask predictor from, classification and bounding box detection

+## Test Time Augmentation (TTA)

+**During inference or validation, creating multiple versions of each image, using data augmentation, and then taking the average or maximum of the predictions for each augmented version of the image.**

+- It's a nice way to increase accuracy
+- Jermy Howard Said: "This is one of the most under-appreciated deep learning tricks, in my opinion!"

+## Linear Factor Models

+- they are one of the simplest classes of probabilistic models
+- they may not be used in SOA models, but they are a building block for many of them.
+- defined by the use of a stochastic linear decoder that generates x by adding noise to a linear transformation of h
+  - we take the hidden representation `h` and do linear transformation, then add noise to that, to get `x`

+## Autoencoders

+- We force the model to learn rich features by making the hidden features dimension to be less than the input's

+### Caveats and Dangers

+- Reconstruction loss is **indifferent** to latent space, meaning it just compares the input with the output.
+- Higher representational power gives flexibility for suboptimal encodings.

+* this means that good construction loss doesn't necessary mean that we learned good hidden features

+* we need more constraints to learn manifolds
+  - manifolds are areas that have high probability for the data to be in

+## DOM (Document Object Model)

+- it's how a browser renders the website
+- it's like a skeleton for the website
+- it's has documents with elements and attributes
+- it converts your HTML code to objects, and that's how you can interact with it with JS

+- So the DOM and the HTML are the same thing, with just two different representations

+## Interpreter Vs Compiler

+- compiler just takes your code, and statically compiles it, and hand you the binary for it and goes away
+- interpreter, stays with you and interprets your code line by line, and can make use of some speedups like JIT compilation

+## Category Theory

+- Category theory takes a bird's eye view of mathematics.From that high you can't see the details, but you however can see the patterns..